zkrising/Tachi/docs/docs/contributing/setup.md

 	You **need** to navigate to your running instance of the backend in a browser, and tell the browser that you trust these certificates.
 Otherwise, all client requests to the server will silently be chomped by the browser.

+!!! tip
+	Open the `run.bat` or `run.sh` files in vscode to see what other commands are available.

 ## 5. Editor Plugins